EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-03.md

 class MovieBase(BaseModel):
     """Shared fields for create/read models.

-    This base class will carry forward unchanged to Session 04 when we add SQLModel.
-The split between MovieBase/Movie/MovieCreate establishes the pattern we'll reuse throughout the course.
+    Designed to stay unchanged when swapping persistence layers (for example, when moving to SQLModel).
+The split between MovieBase/Movie/MovieCreate establishes the pattern reused throughout the course.
     """
     title: str
     year: int = Field(ge=1900, le=2100)